Coastal and Marine System Science, MS

 Admission Requirements

-Persons seeking admission to the CMSS Program must apply through the University’s College of Graduate Studies (CGS).
-In addition to the documents required by CGS, applicants must submit GRE general test scores, an essay of no more than 1,000 words describing their educational background, career interests, goals and challenges, a curriculum vitae, and three letters of evaluation from persons knowledgeable about their potential for success in graduate studies.
+Persons seeking admission to the CMSS Program must apply through the University’s.
+In addition to the documents required by the University, applicants must submit GRE general test scores, an essay of no more than 1,000 words describing their educational background, career interests, goals and challenges, a curriculum vitae, and three letters of evaluation from persons knowledgeable about their potential for success in graduate studies.
 Persons seeking admission to the MS Program in CMSS should first contact the program faculty and identify a faculty member willing to serve as the graduate advisor.
 Applicants will not be admitted to the program without a graduate advisor.
 Applicants may optionally submit other relevant materials, e.g., copies of published works or reports of past scientific research.
 All materials submitted will be considered.
 A campus visit with personal interviews involving prospective faculty mentors is highly recommended.
-Completed applications must be received by the College of Graduate Studies by the deadlines posted on the CGS website.
+Completed applications must be received by the deadlines posted on the Graduate Education website.

 Incomplete applications are not considered.
 The applicant will be notified of acceptance or rejection by letter.